Buildings of Colorado College,

 Address: 1130 North Cascade Avenue

 The college purchased this house from the Morreale family in February 2000.
-Previous owners included Caroline B. Wills (though she did not live there), the Vanderhoof family, and the Vetesks.
+Previous owners included Caroline B. Wills (though she did not live there), George E. Lindley, Herbert and Lucy N. Johnson, Dr. Don Allison Vanderhoof, and James and Lucille Vetesk.
 The Morreales lived in the house from the early 1960s until 1999.

 ADDRESS: 1128 N. Cascade Ave.
 (1988); 1121 Wood Ave.